josephryan/RyanLab/TEST/README.md

 #### 2.6 Concatenate 944 single-copy loci filtered from step 5 to create a matrix and partition file for use in downstream phylogenomic analyses using ```fasta2phylomatrix``` (available in the scripts directory of this repository).
 Definition lines in each fasta file were edited (```perl -pi.orig -e 's/\|.*$//;' *.fa```) prior to running fasta2phylomatrix.

 #### 2.7 Estimate species phylogeny using concatenated and coalescent gene tree/species tree methods.

-a) Concatenated matrix, Maximum likelihood: estimate a bootstrapped (1000 ultrafast replicates) species phylogeny in IQtree v1.5.5 using the concatenated dataset.
+2.7.1 Concatenated matrix, Maximum likelihood: estimate a bootstrapped (1000 ultrafast replicates) species phylogeny in IQtree v1.5.5 using the concatenated dataset.
 We will use the flag -m MFP+MERGE to find best partition scheme incl.
 FreeRate heterogeneity and estimate the tree.

 ```
 iqtree-omp –s [infile] –pre [prefix_for_outfiles] –nt [# of cores] –q [partition file] –m MFP+MERGE –bb 1000 –bspec GENESITE
 ```

-b) Concatenated matrix, Bayesian inference: estimate species phylogeny in PhyloBayes-MPI v1.7 using the concatenated dataset.
+2.7.2 Concatenated matrix, Bayesian inference: estimate species phylogeny in PhyloBayes-MPI v1.7 using the concatenated dataset.
 If PhyloBayes is not close to convergence after 1 month runtime, we will use the jackknife approach described in Simion et al. 2017.

 ```
 mpirun -n [# cores] pb_mpi -d [infile.phy] -cat -gtr chain1 > chain1.out 2> chain1.err